Skip to content

 Springfield Museum of Art, Springfield, OH

-Studio Museum, New York, NY
+Studio Museum in Harlem, New York, NY

 Weisman Art Museum, University of Minnesota, Minneapolis, MN